softwaretoolsmonster/CSE15L-Week2/index.md

 Hello CSE 15L folks!

-Welcome to the fourt lecture!
+Welcome to the fourth lecture!

 **This is a bold text**
 *This is an italic text*